igornerest/Making-graphs-great-again/README.md

 # Making-graphs-great-again
-An insight over phrase predicting using graph models
+An insight over phrase prediction using graph models